Ashhh79/GetCountryInfo/README.md

 # GetCountryInfo

 Hello Everyone!
-MySelf Akash Kushwaha,
+Myelf Akash Kushwaha,
 I'm a Student of BSc Computer Science and I am in the final year.

 This is the coding challenge given by DeepThought Edutech Ventures Private Limited